-John Gordon – Secretary/Treasurer
+John Gordon – Treasurer

 John has been married 45 years, has two daughters and three grandsons.
 He is a graduate of Weatherford Jr. College and The University of Texas at Arlington.
 He has a BA degree in accounting.
 He worked a short time for the Corps of Engineers, GSA and completed his civil service career after working for the IRS for 28 years.
 John spent five years in the Army (May 1966- June 1971) spending a year in Vietnam as a helicopter pilot and entered civilian life again after attaining the rank of captain.

-John retired in January 2006 and in February became involved in the jail and prison ministry, thanks to the guidance and encouragement provide by his pastor Jon Sherman.
+John retired in January 2006 and in February became involved in the jail and prison ministry, thanks to the guidance and encouragement provided by his pastor Jon Sherman.
 In December 2013, John was offered and accepted the part-time position of chaplain for Parker County Jail in Weatherford, Texas.
 He is presently serving in that position.

-During this ministry period John heard about a vision given Janet Duvall and offered to come alongside and share in seeing the vision come to fruition.
+During this ministry period, John heard about a vision given Janet Duvall and offered to come alongside and share in seeing the vision come to fruition.

-Linda Tidmore – Board Member
+Linda Tidmore – Secretary

 Linda and her husband Wade have been married for 37 years and have 2 children and 2 grandchildren.
-She holds an Elementary Education degree from the University of Houston and retired in 2004, after a 30 year teaching career.
+She holds an Elementary Education degree from the University of Houston and retired in 2004, after a 30-year teaching career.
 After retirement, she found a new passion volunteering with organizations such as Kairos Prison Ministries, Red Cross, Meals on Wheels and most recently has joined World Relief of Fort Worth.

 As a member of Trinity Bible Church, Linda first heard of Janet Duvall and her vision for starting a transition home in Parker County, for formerly incarcerated women.
 From her previous service with Kairos Prison Ministries, she knew that she wanted to be involved in some capacity.
 After serving with Kairos for over 12 years, Linda had heard the stories from men and women about their fears of being released from prison.
 The recurring theme heard was, “I don’t want to fall back into the old lifestyle” and Sanctified Hope provides an avenue for that hope!